Understanding property deeds

 - Working on the property to improve it.

-Even if your name is on the title to a property, there can be potential for a dispute over the respective shares in any sale proceeds.
+Even if your name is on the title to the property, there can be potential for a dispute over the respective shares in any sale proceeds.

 In all cases, it is important to take legal advice at an early stage.
 We will be in a position to provide you with an opinion regarding the merit of bringing or defending a claim and the likelihood of a Court Order being made requiring the property to be sold or enabling one party’s share to be purchased by another.

 We can also negotiate on your behalf in a bid to settle a dispute.
-Ultimately, if Court proceedings start we can represent you at all stages up to and including a trial.
+Ultimately, if Court proceedings start, our lawyers can represent you at all stages up to and including a trial.

 If you have any concerns relating to property ownership, please contact one of the members of Churchers’ Dispute Resolution Team listed below.